cosminadrianpopescu/azul/README.md

 want to get back to `TERMINAL` mode, or you can press for example `p` to switch to `PANE SELECT` mode.

-With an `azul` workflow, the modifier will show you the next possible keys (if `use_cheatsheet` options is set to true) on the bottom of the page, but will stay in `TERMINAL` mode.
+When clicking the modifier, `azul` will show you the next possible keys (if `use_cheatsheet` options is set to true) on the bottom of the page, but will stay in `TERMINAL` mode.
 If the next key is an `azul` shortcut, then an `azul` command will be executed.
 If no, then both keys (the modifier and the